 The Wallabies scrum must get back on Topo

-Adam Jones of the Lions gets lifted out of a maul.
+Adam Jones of the Lions gets lifted out of a maul against the Wallabies in 2013.
+Everyone appears to be bound correctly.
 (Photo: Paul Barkley/LookPro)

 The Wallabies scrum is diabolical.
 Dumb, disjointed and not working as an effective unit.
 We need to pressure the ARU to get on with fixing this crucial part of their game.